smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 So what have we gained?
 Well, the low level ``Bar`` class no longer knows anything about the ``IFoo`` implementation it is using.
 That is now up to callers using ``Bar``.
 We have switched from a concrete implementation to a higher level abstraction.
+This decouples the code making it easier to maintain.

 We have applied the [Dependency Inversion Principle][dip]<a href="#di-note-1"><sup id="reverse-di-note-1">1</sup></a>.
 As defined by [Robert Martin][bob] it is: